rust-lang/rust/active/0000-rfc-process.md

 # Unresolved questions

 1. Does this RFC strike a favorable balance between formality and agility?
-2. Does this RFC successfully adress the aforementioned issues with the current informal RFC process?
+2. Does this RFC successfully address the aforementioned issues with the current informal RFC process?

 [core team]: https://github.com/mozilla/rust/wiki/Note-core-team